NBJC Leadership Team

 Executive Director/Chief Executive Officer

 Throughout her career, Sharon J. Lettman-Hicks has brought vision, innovation, entrepreneurial spirit, political savvy, and strategic thinking to every endeavor she has attempted.
 She has the ability to bring talented people together to form cohesive leadership teams within organizations and build collaborative advocacy coalitions among very diverse stakeholders.
-A nationally recognized leader, Sharon thrives on challenges and seeks to develop and promote leadership in others.
+A nationally recognized leader, Sharon thrives on challenges and seeks to develop and foster leadership in others.
+In January 2014, President Barack Obama named her to the President’s Advisory Commission on Educational Excellence for African Americans.

 Legal and Public Policy Advocate